Kaiser-75/vision_transportation/README.md

 Main objective of this repository is-
-1. Detection of heterogeneous traffic
+1. Detection of heterogeneous traffic in Bangladesh
-2. Detection of pedestrian
+2. Detection of pedestrian in Bangladesh
-3. Tracking pedestrian and traffic.
+3. Tracking pedestrian and traffic

 Application :
 1. Surrogate safety
 2. Traffic flow analysis
+3. Pedestrian safety

 Please cite if you use our resources.